xwal/awesome-stars/README.md

 ## Assembly

-- [apple/swift-crypto](https://github.com/apple/swift-crypto) - Open-source implementation of a substantial portion of the API of Apple CryptoKit suitable for use on Linux platforms.
+- [apple/swift-crypto](https://github.com/apple/swift-crypto) - Open-source implementation of a substantial portion of the API of Apple CryptoKit suitable for use on all Swift supported platforms.

 ## Batchfile